JoeThorntonLab/nature-2017_RH-scanning/README.md

 Input data and scripts to recreate all figures and generate underlying data for Starr, Picton, Thornton "Alternate evolutionary histories in the sequence space of an ancient protein", Nature 2017.

+For each script, create an output subdirectory "x_script-name_out/"

 Input data gives the read counts mapped to each RH combination coming from each library/barcode combination.

 Run scripts in order by file name.
 All scripts are preceded by a pointer to the source file location, which needs to be changed accordingly.
 Be sure all packages referenced in the beginning of each script are downloaded: